NotZeetaa/YAKT/README.md

 ![IMG_20220530_225120](https://user-images.githubusercontent.com/67799176/171062389-24c1c096-f991-449f-b962-45f145b95355.jpg)
 # YAKT
-Yet Another Kernel Tweaker.
+**Yet Another Kernel Tweaker**.
 A Magisk module to Tweak your Kernel parameters.
 This module applies at boot and it's not an AI module.

 ## Features:
 ```